 I like to think of the lecture in two-to-three sections

-• Any kind of follow up discussion, quiz, or questions that can at once test retention, cement knowledge, and reward team members for successful learning.
+- Any kind of follow up discussion or quiz that can at once test retention, cement knowledge, and reward team members for successful learning.

 Creative Ideas for Delivering Your OSHA Safety Training: Engagement and retention.